 I. STATE UNIVERSITIES RETIREMENT SYSTEM (SURS)

-Retirement information on the State Universities Retirement System is available in the Human Resources Department or by contacting (SURS) at 1-800-ASK- SURS.
+Retirement information on the State Universities Retirement System is available in Human Resources or by contacting (SURS) at 1-800-ASK-SURS.
 You may also visit their website at www.SURS.org.

 II.
 RETIREMENT GROUP HEALTH INSURANCE